PlayStation Store

-The PlayStation Store (PS Store) is a digital media store available to users of Sony's PlayStation 3, PlayStation Vita, PlayStation 4 and PlayStation 5 game consoles via the PlayStation Network.
+PlayStation Store (PS Store) is a digital distribution service for users of Sony's PlayStation 3, PlayStation Vita, PlayStation 4 and PlayStation 5 game consoles via PlayStation Network.

 The store offers a range of downloadable content both for purchase and available free of charge.
 Available content includes full games, add-on content, playable demos, themes and game/movie trailers.

 History

-Following feedback from many PlayStation Network users, a redesigned version of the PlayStation Store was launched on April 15, 2008, via a firmware update.
+Following feedback from many PlayStation Network users, a redesigned version of PlayStation Store was launched on April 15, 2008, via a firmware update.
 The new design was OS based rather than the previous Store's web based design enabling the Store to process information more quickly.

 A minor update to the store was released during Sony's E3 2009 press conference.
 This update makes the top page rotate pictures (including their links) regularly, and changes the navigation sounds.

-A major redesign of the PlayStation Store was announced in September 2012, bringing with it a revised navigation structure and new search system.
+A major redesign of PlayStation Store was announced in September 2012, bringing with it a revised navigation structure and new search system.
 The new store has been developed to bring game and video content together and make it easier for users to find what they are looking for.
 Content will be integrated into each game's listing, rather than separate categories for items like add-ons, themes, and other downloadable content.
 The latest design is much less focused on text, and incorporates high-resolution artwork and smooth animations for featured content.
 The new redesign launched in Europe on October 22, 2012.
 Shortly after it was launched in the United Kingdom, the Store interface was reverted to the old design due to issues such as long load times and slow navigation, while other countries in Europe retained the new interface despite these issues.
 The redesign was released in North America on November 2, 2012.